redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 - The attribute `value` in the example code above are `eng-us` and `color:red`.

-- `value` is the value of the property to be set and always placed within quotations `""`
+- `value` is the setting of the property to be set and always placed within quotations `""`

 - Different attributes have different values.